The weeks before Christmas are the busiest of the year, but it's just at this time that the Church asks us to withdraw a little. Why?

 3. Make Resolutions.
 Advent actually begins the Church's "New Year."
 What are some ways you can grow?
 Frequent Mass or daily prayer, as an individual or a family?
 Try the simple prayer of the St. Andrew Novena, which is prayed from November 30 until Christmas.

 4. Seek spiritual growth.
-We have many opportunities for formation at St. Philip's, including our annual Advent Parish Mission next week on November 28, 29, and 30.
-It's also a good time to pick up some spiritual reading; contact us if you'd like a recommendation!
+We have many opportunities to receive the Sacraments and learn the Faith at St. Philip's; keep scrolling for special events this Advent.
+It's also a good time to pick up some spiritual reading; contact us for a recommendation!

 Make the Sacrament of Reconciliation part of your preparation for Christmas!